 The Earthworks SR40V Polar Response Pattern

 Immediately, the null points stand out to me when looking at the polar response graph of the SR40V.
-AT 150° and 210°, the null points and cone of rear rejection do not fit the standard hypercardioid mold of 110° and 250°.
+AT 150° and 210°, the null points and cone of rear rejection do not fit the standard hypercardioid mould of 110° and 250°.
 On top of that, the side attenuation is around 5-6 dB across the frequency spectrum, whereas typical hypercardioids are more directional with -12 dB of side attenuation.

 So the SR40V looks like a modified supercardioid or hypercardioid polar pattern.
 That being said, the microphone acts very similar to both these patterns and is perhaps labelled “hypercardioid” for simplicity’s sake.

 As we see above, the Earthworks SR40V loses its null points at lower frequencies (500 Hz and lower).
 Interestingly enough, the mic’s polar pattern loosens up rather than becoming tighter in the upper-frequency range (noted by 16 kHz).

 Here’s a list of all the different polar patterns you’ll likely encounter when using microphones: